ThePrintingPilot/volumix/README.md

 ---

-## Deej Users
+## DIY builders & Deej users

 **Volumix** is built around the Arduino Nano and is fully compatible with existing **Deej** hardware builds.
-If you’re looking to migrate to a free solution with a modern, user-friendly GUI, Volumix makes it easy.
+Want to build your own Faderbox, or migrate from Deej to a modern, free GUI?
+Both work the same way.

-Simply upload our **.ino** file (from the open-firmware folder) to your Arduino, and you’re ready to go — no hardware changes required.
+Grab the open firmware from the [`open-firmware/`](https://github.com/ThePrintingPilot/volumix/tree/main/open-firmware) folder, upload it to your Arduino in the Arduino IDE, and you're done — no hardware changes required.

+Note: open firmware doesn't include the auto-update handshake, so Volumix won't push firmware updates to your hardware.
+You'll handle updates yourself via Arduino IDE — same workflow as any other Arduino project.

 ---